nerves-hub/nerves_key/README.md

    EEPROM slots
 6. Support auxillary device/signer certificate storage to support pre-production experimentation without needing to lock down certificates
+7. (bonus) Optionally lock down the hardware device with an activation key.
+More complex but offers a method of storing encryption keys.
+See Volatile key configuration later in this document.

 It cannot be stressed enough that the NervesKey library locks down the ATECC508A/608A during the provisioning process.
 This is a feature and is